ChadCooper06/React-Restaurant/project-files.md/pseudocode.md

     [] menu section
         [] today's specials as a simple list with no pics-3 chosen at random or 3 per day and separate each day into another file to pull from

+[] Menu Page that has the below on it
         [] full menu - list or cards
             [] pic
             [] dish name